Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

 2. Running Windows version of Discord in wine.
     - The screen-share would not work.
 The `DiscordHookHelper.exe` would crash.
       Tried various options relating to Hardware acceleration on/off, didn't help.
+    - I imagine many APIs required for this to happen may not be implemented in wine.
 3. Dedicated, real Windows environment for running Discord.
     - OBS streaming to a custom RTMP server and screen-sharing a mpv playback of that.
       Creating a virtual audio output devices and make obs pick up audio from that, so voice loopback wouldn't happen